pauuser/mood-bot/README.md

 Telegram bot as a mood and health diary.
 It sends a couple of questions every day at 10pm about your day.
-Every month it send statistics of your overall and monthly well-being.
+Every month it sends statistics of your overall and monthly well-being.

 The bot is already deployed and can be tested at: https://t.me/mental_mood_bot